-To build on the successful implementation of the 2019 Productivity Plan, in the second quarter of 2021, we expanded and extended the program through the end of 2026 to take advantage of additional opportunities within the initiatives of the 2019 Productivity Plan.
-As a result, we expect to incur pre-tax charges of approximately \$3.15 billion, including cash expenditures of approximately \$2.4 billion.
-Plan to date through March 19, 2022, we have incurred pre-tax charges of \$1.1 billion, including cash expenditures of \$808 million.
-For the remainder of 2022, we expect to incur pre-tax charges of approximately \$325 million, and cash expenditures of approximately \$275 million.
+The 2019 Productivity Plan, publicly announced on February 15, 2019, will leverage new technology and business models to further simplify, harmonize and automate processes; re-engineer our go-to-market and information systems, including deploying the right automation for each market; and simplify our organization and optimize our manufacturing and supply chain footprint.
+To build on the successful implementation of the 2019 Productivity Plan, in 2022, we expanded and extended the plan through the end of 2028 to take advantage of additional opportunities within the initiatives described above.
+As a result, we expect to incur pre-tax charges of approximately \$3.65 billion, including cash expenditures of approximately \$2.9 billion.
+Plan to date through March 25, 2023, we have incurred pre-tax charges of \$1.6 billion, including cash expenditures of \$1.1 billion.
+For the remainder of 2023, we expect to incur pre-tax charges of approximately \$475 million, and cash expenditures of approximately \$500 million.
 These charges will be funded primarily through cash from operations.
-We expect to incur the majority of the remaining pre-tax charges and cash expenditures in our 2022 and 2023 financial results, with the balance to be incurred through 2026.
+We expect to incur the majority of the remaining pre-tax charges and cash expenditures in our 2023 through 2024 financial results, with the balance to be incurred through 2028.
 Charges include severance and other employee costs, asset impairments and other costs.

-See Note 2 to our condensed consolidated financial statements in this Form 10-Q, as well as Note 3 to our consolidated financial statements in our 2021 Form 10-K, for further information related to our 2019 Productivity Plan.
+See Note 3 to our condensed consolidated financial statements in this Form 10-Q, as well as Note 3 to our consolidated financial statements in our 2022 Form 10-K, for further information related to our 2019 Productivity Plan.

-We regularly evaluate productivity initiatives beyond the productivity plan and other initiatives discussed above and in Note 2 to our condensed consolidated financial statements.
+We regularly evaluate productivity initiatives beyond the productivity plan and other initiatives discussed above and in Note 3 to our condensed consolidated financial statements.